STAMP-project/dspot/README.md

   [--use-maven-to-exe-test]
         If enabled, DSpot will use maven to execute the tests.

   [--allow-path-in-assertions]
         If enabled, DSpot will generate assertions for values that seems like to be paths.

-  [--execute-test-parallel-with-number-processors]
+  [--execute-test-parallel-with-number-processors <execute-test-parallel-with-number-processors>]
         [optional] If enabled, DSpot will execute the tests in parallel.
 For JUnit5 tests it will use the number of given processors (specify 0 to take the number of available core processors).
-For JUnit4 tests, it will use the number of available CPU processors (given number of processors is ignored).
+For JUnit4 tests, it will use the number of available CPU processors (given number of processors is ignored). (default: 0)

   [-e|--example]
         run the example of DSpot and leave